Neonatology

 Conclusion

-Across all jurisdictions, neonatology expert witnesses provide the courts with essential specialist insight.
-Whether addressing liability in criminal or civil law, guiding safeguarding decisions in family courts, or assisting coroners in determining causes of death, their independent expertise ensures justice is informed by sound neonatal medicine.
+Across all, neonatology expert witnesses are crucial to the court in all jurisdictions.
+From criminal or civil litigation cases through to decisions made in the family courts about safeguarding, to assisting coroners in determining the cause of death, their independent expertise ensures that justice is guided by sound neonatal medicine.